 Real Estate School by Julianne E. Murray, Esquire We are now in our fourth installment, Real Estate School 104, Title Searches.
 In the first installment, I started with how you get from a ratified sales contract to an attorney’s office.
 In my second installment, I described three very important documents related to real estate transactions: the deed, the mortgage and the note.
 The third installment discussed the Settlement Sheet HUD-1.
 Title Searches For our fourth installment, I am going to discuss title searches.
 When a piece of property is bought, we know from installment three that the current owner (the […]

-DRE – Drug recognition experts are being used in Delaware DUI cases.
-There is a new trend in prosecuting drug related DUI cases.
+DRE = Drug Recognition Experts There is a new trend in prosecuting drug-related DUI cases.
 That is the Drug Recognition Expert.
 The State of Delaware is now occasionally using Drug Recognition Experts in DUI cases.
 As of the writing of this article, it is unclear what Delaware’s approach to Drug Recognition Experts will be.
 The purpose of a Drug Recognition Expert is to a) determine whether a suspect is impaired b) determine whether the suspect is impaired because of a medical condition or the use of drugs, and c) If impaired because of drugs, what type of drugs are causing […]